 The golden rule is if they don’t say a clear absolute unambiguous YES then it’s a NO.

 Myth: It is not sexual harassment if I am only texting.

 Fact: Sexually harassing someone via text, Facebook or any other social media or carriage is still sexual harassment.

 Myth: It is not necessarily sexual harassment for a boss or manager to ask a co-worker out on a date.

-Fact: It’s not, but using your power or seniority to coerce a co-worker into going out with you – bit of no brainer there, YES of course that is
+Fact: It’s not in of itself BUT using your power or seniority to coerce a co-worker into going out with you – bit of no brainer there, YES of course that is

 Myth: Making a comment about how someone looks is not sexual harassment

 Fact: Commenting “You look nice today” in a neutral friendly manner, is not sexual harassment.

 Commenting “You look nice today” in a leering, looking up and down suggestive or sleazy manner – YES that is sexual harassment.